 The net result is equivalent to profit or loss derived in accordance with AASs.
-This classification is consistent with the whole of government reporting format and is allowed under AASB 101 Presentation of Financial Statements.

-Other economic flows are changes in the volume or changes arising from market remeasurements.
+'Other economic flows' are changes arising from market remeasurements.
 They include:

-- gains and losses from disposals; - revaluations and impairments of non-financial physical and intangible assets; - fair value changes of financial instruments and; and
+- Gains and losses from disposals of non-financial assets; - Revaluations and impairments of non-financial physical and intangible assets; and - Fair value changes of financial instruments.